paul-siteway/Webac-Konfigurator/README.md

 TODO:

-- [ ] Refactor Code to Marionette JS
+- [x] Create Subviews for each Anwendungsgebiet
-- [ ] Finish AnwenungsgebieteView with Marrionette Subviews/Layouts
+- [ ] Hook up onselectChage Events and rebuild query object